George Trenholm

 George Alfred Trenholm (February 25, 1807 – December 9, 1876) was a South Carolina businessman, financier, politician, and slaveholding planter who owned several plantations and strongly supported the Confederate States of America.
 He was appointed as its Secretary of the Treasury during the final year of the American Civil War.

 His merchant firm was estimated to have made $9 million by blockade running with its 60 ships during the war.
 Although he was imprisoned briefly after the war and suffered economic setbacks, Trenholm prospered.
 In the postwar years, Trenholm was a prominent philanthropist, aiding black and white South Carolinians.
 He also served on railroad and bank boards.
 He was elected to state office again in 1874 and died in office.

+He was one of the few Confederate cabinet members who returned to political office in the United States after the Civil War.

 Early and family life

 George Alfred Trenholm was born on February 25, 1807, in Charleston, South Carolina to Elizabeth Irene (de Greffin) Trenholm and her merchant husband, William Trenholm.
 His maternal grandfather, Comte de Greffin, was a major plantation owner in Saint Domingue (before the slave revolution; it is now Haiti).
 His paternal grandfather, William Trenholm (1737-1822), was born in Yorkshire, England, but he lived and worked in Charleston most of his adult life.
 He was forced to leave during the American Revolutionary War due to his Loyalist sympathies and business associations.
 He lived in New York, the Netherlands, and Santo Domingo but returned to Charleston in 1785, shortly after the war's end, and lived there for another 37 years.
 He introduced his son William (1772-1824) into the family business.
 When his father died, George Trenholm left school and went into business.

 At age 21, George Alfred Trenholm married Anna Helen Holmes on April 3, 1828.
 Her father, John Holmes, owned a plantation on Johns Island, South Carolina outside Charleston.
 The couple had thirteen children; five (including their first four) died in infancy.
 In 1860, their daughters Emily (b.
 1839), Anna (b.
 1842), Eliza (b.
 1848), Christiana (b.
 1851), and sons Alfred (b.
 1844), Frances (b.
 1846), Edwin (b.
 1850) were still living with their parents.
 Also in the household were their married eldest son William Trenholm (b.
 1846), his wife, their young sons, and Anna's mother.